unpeeled/chaos-tasks-game/README.md

 |![Start Screen](doc/img/start.png) | ![Task Screen](doc/img/task.png) |

 ## Information
+- Everyone should use his/her own phone.
+Once a task is received a cookie is created on users phone.
+No new task can be received until cookie is deleted.
 - No JavaScript
-- Everyone should use his/her own phone.
-Application uses cookies to show own task.

 ### Software Requirements
 - postgresql (13.13 is tested)